Alex Blumberg: Career

-Blumberg has a chapter giving advice in Tim Ferriss' book Tools of Titans.

 Awards

 Blumberg won the George Polk Award in Radio Reporting for his reporting with Adam Davidson for a May 2008 This American Life show titled "The Giant Pool of Money".
 The piece explained the highly complex chain of events that led to the subprime mortgage crisis by showcasing interviews with participants at each sector of the crisis.
 The episode was linked widely in the blogosphere and remains one of the show's most-downloaded podcasts.

 He won first place at the 2002 Third Coast International Audio Festival for his story "Yes, There is a Baby."
 His story on clinical medical ethicists won the 1999 Public Radio News Directors Incorporated (PRNDI) award for best radio documentary.
-In 2009 he appeared on an April 12 Episode of NBC's Meet the Press to talk about the financial crisis.
+In 2009, he appeared on an April 12 Episode of NBC's Meet the Press to discuss the 2008 financial crisis.

 He shared three Gerald Loeb Awards: the 2013 Broadcast Enterprise award for "When Patents Attack" on This American Life, the 2014 Online award for "Planet Money Makes A T-Shirt," and the 2017 Audio award for his story "Dov Charney’s American Dream".